Note

 Limitations and requirements

-• Istio add-on egress gateway names must be between 1-53 characters, must only consist of lowercase alphanumerical characters, '-' and '.,' and must start and end with an alphanumerical character.
+1-53characters, must only consist of lowercase alphanumerical characters, '-' and '.,' and must start and end with an alphanumerical character.
 Names should also be a valid Domain Name System (DNS) name.
-The regex used for name validation is ^[a-z0-9]([-a-z0-9]*[a-z0-9])?(\.[a-z0-9]([-a-z0-9]*[a-z0-9])?)*$.
+The regex used for name validation is^[a-z0-9]([-a-z0-9]*[a-z0-9])?(\.[a-z0-9]([-a-z0-9]*[a-z0-9])?)*$. - Using the Kubernetes Gateway API for egress traffic management with the Istio add-on is only supported for the manual deployment model.

 Prerequisites